opentelekomcloud-docs/data-warehouse-service/umn/source/faqs/database_usage/how_do_i_use_a_user-defined_function_to_rewrite_the_crc32_function.rst

           |     0 | 2212294583
    (1 row)

-For details about how to use user-defined functions, see .
+For details about how to use user-defined functions, see section "CREATE FUNCTION" in *SQL Syntax References*.